 Those who reject the gospel do so because they choose to, and God will justly hold them accountable for it.
 They act in accordance with their fallen nature and they would feel violated if their will was overridden; as Paul writes, “they received not the love of the truth, that they might be saved” (2 Thess 2:10).

 Jesus told us: “All that the Father giveth me shall come to me; and him that cometh to me I will in no wise cast out” (Jn 6:37).
-Jesus continues: “And this is the Father’s will which hath sent me, that of all which he hath given me, I should lose nothing, but should raise it up again at the last day.
-And this is the will of him that sent me, that every one which seeth the Son, and believeth on him, should have everlasting life: and I will raise him up at the last day” (Jn 6:39-40).
+Jesus continues: “And this is the will of Him who sent Me, that everyone who sees the Son and believes in Him may have everlasting life; and I will raise him up at the last day” (Jn 6:39-40; see also vss 44, 65)).

 John Calvin states it thus: “So far is it, indeed, from being placed in the mere will of man, that we may add, that even the pious, and those who fear God, need this special inspiration of the Spirit.
 Lydia, a seller of purple, feared God, and yet it was necessary that her heart should be opened, that she might attend to the doctrine of Paul, and profit in it (Acts 16:14).
 This was not said of one woman only but to teach us that all progress in piety is the secret work of the Spirit.
 Nor can it be questioned, that God sends his word to many whose blindness he is pleased to aggravate.
 For why does he order so many messages to be taken to Pharaoh?
 Was it because he hoped that he might be softened by the repetition?
 No, before he began he both knew and had foretold the result: ‘The Lord said unto Moses, When thou goest to return into Egypt see that thou do all those wonders before Pharaoh, which I have put in thine hand: but I will harden his heart, that he will not let the people go’” (Institutes Book 2, Chapter 24, 13).